 Tea tree oil is one of the miraculous essential oils which is considered to be an effective insecticidal.
 Its antimicrobial properties allow you to get rid of all sorts of microbes including bacteria, viruses, and fungi.
 It effectively disrupts the permeability barrier of cell membrane structures damaging the membrane of the cell.

-You can mix tea tree oil with water and pour it in a spray bottle.
+You can mix tea tree oil with water and pour it into a spray bottle.
 Spray the walls, furniture, carpets, linens, beds, drapes, cupboards, mattresses and clothes.
 Follow this procedure once a week to eradicate the bed bugs completely.
 Shae well the mixture before every use.

 You can get rid of bed bugs with these simple home remedies but remember that you should follow the aforementioned guidelines religiously.
 Don’t forget that multiple remedies should be carried out at a time to knock them off your place completely.